QSMxT/QSMxT/README.md

 Return code: 137
 ```
 This indicates insufficient memory for the pipeline to run.
 Check in your Docker settings if you provided sufficent RAM to your containers (e.g. a 0.75mm dataset requires around 20GB of memory)

+2. RuntimeError: Insufficient resources available for job
+This also indicates that there is not enough memory for the job to run.
+Try limiting the CPUs to about 6GB RAM per CPU